 Working with Valens Care

-- Undertake manual treatment of the spine and surrounding muscles to assess the movement and areas of concern.
+- Manual Treatment – Assessing mobility in the spine and surrounding muscles to address areas of concern.

 Disclaimers: